SAML metadata

 The SAML metadata standard belongs to the family of XML-based standards known as the Security Assertion Markup Language (SAML) published by OASIS in 2005.
 A SAML metadata document describes a SAML deployment such as a SAML identity provider or a SAML service provider.
 Deployments share metadata to establish a baseline of trust and interoperability.

-Introduction to SAML metadata
+Overview

 To securely interoperate, partners share metadata in whatever form and by whatever means possible.
 In any case, at least the following metadata must be shared: